kevinrfoster/ecob2000_lab4/README.md

 plot(INCWAGE ~ jitter(AGE, factor = 2), pch = 16, col = rgb(0.5, 0.5, 0.5, alpha = 0.2), ylim = c(0,150000), data = dat_graph)
 # discus what you see in this plot

-# change this line to fit your regression
+# change this line to fit your choices about explanatory variables
 to_be_predicted2 <- data.frame(AGE = 25:55, female = 1, AfAm = 0, Asian = 0, Amindian = 1, race_oth = 1, Hispanic = 1, educ_hs = 0, educ_somecoll = 0, educ_college = 1, educ_advdeg = 0)
 to_be_predicted2$yhat <- predict(model_temp1, newdata = to_be_predicted2)